-The Organization for Competitive Markets is a national, non-profit public policy research organization headquartered in Lincoln, Nebraska.
-OCM believes we must work together, across all commodities, toward the common purpose of returning its food and agricultural sector to true supply-demand based competition.
-Competitive markets in agriculture is our goal, giving rise to the organization’s name.
+The Organization for Competitive Markets is a national, non-profit public policy research and advocacy organization headquartered in Lincoln, Nebraska.
+Founded in 1998, OCM believes we must work together, across all commodities, toward the common purpose of returning our food and agricultural sector to true supply-demand based competition.
+Competitive markets in agriculture is our goal, giving rise to our name.
 This concern transcends to the international level as international trade agreements threaten our national sovereignty while increasing the market power of global agri-businesses.

 Former President Theodore Roosevelt, whose likeness graces our masthead, was known as the original Trust Buster.
 He advocated and enforced the first antitrust laws and reinvigorated true competition and entrepreneurship throughout America.
 OCM seeks to reinvigorate his legacy of antitrust law and competition policy.
 Reclaiming competitive markets in agriculture for farmers, ranchers and rural communities is our goal for America.
 True competition reduces the need for economic regulation.
 Our mission, and our duty, is to define and advocate the proper role of government in the agricultural economy as a regulator and enforcer of rules necessary for markets that are fair, honest, accessible and competitive for all citizens.

 OCM initiates an extensive communications program to distribute knowledge and information about true free market principals in the American tradition.
 OCM’s monthly newsletter highlights important events and dates while distributing new ideas relating to competition and trade.
 OCM staff members appear on weekly radio programs in farming areas throughout the nation to discuss and comment upon current events.
 Members and staff of OCM hold meetings to discuss regulatory, policy and litigation topics relating to monopoly, concentration, vertical integration, market deception and unfairness.